Activities in the Math and Stats Department

-The department sponsors, supports, and encourages a variety of activities, mathematical and otherwise, for students interested in mathematics.
+The department sponsors, supports, and encourages a variety of activities, mathematical, statistical or otherwise, for students interested in mathematics or statistics (or both!)
 Here are a few examples.

-The department offers a regular colloquium series featuring notable mathematicians from Northfield and elsewhere.
-The colloquia offer students a glimpse at the many faces of mathematics and an exposure to a wide range of lecture styles.
+The department offers a colloquium series featuring mathematicians or statisticians from around the country.
+The colloquia offer students a glimpse at the many faces of mathematics or statistics and an exposure to a wide range of lecture styles.
 Check the Goodsell Gazette for times and locations.

 The Goodsell Gazette

-The Goodsell Gazette is the official newsletter of the mathematics department.
+The Goodsell Gazette is the official newsletter of the mathematics and statistics department.
 The GG is published weekly and contains information about departmental activities, employment and schooling opportunities, the Problem-of-the-Week and other news.
 The editor of the GG is a faculty member and the circulation manager is the department administrative assistant.
-Each year one or two students are selected as Assistant Editors.
+Each year one or two students are hired to be Assistant Editors.

 The department sponsors several problem solving activities.
 A regular feature of the GG is the Problem-of-the-Week section.
 Solutions are posted and solvers are acknowledged in the GG.